ApeWorX/docs-template/README.md

    - To generate documentation from docstrings in your code, use `./docs/methoddocs` and adhere to the provided [syntax guide](#Syntax-Guide-for-Python-Sphinx).

 4. **Generate and Publish Documentation:**
-   - Run the `./build_docs.py` script to generate the documentation.
+   - Create a `gh-pages` branch.
+   - Create a new release to create a `stable` docs version.
    - Push your changes to the repo.
 Your documentation will be automatically published to `https://docs.apeworx.io/repo_name_here`.

 ## Features: